19 Exciting Things to Do in Angeles City: A Local’s Guide

 Visit an Indigenous Aeta Village

-What you experience depends on the village and tour, but it often includes cultural stories, traditional crafts, and insights into local customs.
-Some tours also incorporate guided nature walks, showing you the surrounding forests, trails, or even small streams.
+What you experience depends on the village and tour, but it typically includes cultural stories, traditional crafts, and insights into local customs.
+Some tours incorporate guided nature walks through surrounding forests and trails, and a handful pair the visit with a Mount Pinatubo day trip, combining a full day of adventure, culture, and nature.

 Shopping & Local Markets